bikram054/ms/README.md

 - **product-service** (8082): Product catalog service
 - **order-service** (8083): Order processing service with circuit breaker

+> [!NOTE]
+> This template does not include a config-server.
+Services use environment variables and embedded configuration files for simplicity.

 ## 📦 Project Structure

 ```